Bake this sweet cornbread recipe in a cast iron skillet for a moist and delicious old-fashioned cornbread with a crispy crust.

 To get the crispy edges on this made-from-scratch cornbread, heat a cast iron skillet in the oven.
 Pouring the batter into an already-hot pan is the trick.
 Bake until the top of the cornbread is golden brown and a toothpick inserted in the center comes out clean.

 Cut the cornbread into wedges and serve with butter and sweet honey, if you like.
-This sweet cornbread makes an excellent side dish for chili and for soups or stews.
+This sweet cornbread makes a perfect side dish for chili and for soups or stews.
 It’s also good with fried eggs — it’s perfect for sopping up the soft yolk of an over-medium egg.

 Serving Suggestions

-Cornbread is a natural (a must have?) when serving ground beef chili, of course, but don’t stop there!
+Warm cornbread is a natural (a must have?) when serving ground beef chili, of course, but don’t stop there!
 It’s a great side dish for so many other meals.
-Or serve it for breakfast with a little dab of honey butter.
+Or serve it for breakfast with a little dab of honey butter or maple syrup.

 Storing Leftover Cornbread